Although shortened and simplified, you may be familiar with this story:

 With MetaKube we support you in automating your DevOps environment with Kubernetes.
 On the one hand, we do this by taking over the complex setup of the tool.
 On the other hand, by going beyond the pure lifecycle management of Kubernetes: We provide you with essential services to make your operation as carefree as possible.
 This includes load balancer as a service, backup and recovery, cluster monitoring and dashboard.

-We support you with your DevOps Automation and will be happy to advise you:
+We support you with your DevOps Automation and would be happy to advise you: